 About CONSERVA

 We cannot recover what was lost.
-But we can make sure nothing is lost again.
+But we can make today's records much harder to lose.

 CONSERVA does not fix the birth dates written as 8/8 because nobody knew the truth.
 What is gone is gone.
-What CONSERVA does is ensure that every record created from today forward exists permanently in three independent locations.
+What CONSERVA does is help records created from today forward survive in multiple independent locations.

 No single archive guarantees forever.
-What CONSERVA guarantees is redundancy across three independent systems — so all three would have to fail simultaneously for your document to be lost.
+What CONSERVA is designed to create is redundancy across independent systems — so a document is not dependent on one office, one server, or one archive.

 🏫 Zenodo — Strong